HabibJah1/code-quiz/README.md

 # Mdoule 4 Assignment: Code Quiz

 ## Description
 I created a timed quiz on JavaScript fundamentals that stores high scores.
-The app runs in the browser, and will features dynamically updated HTML and CSS powered by JavaScript.
+The app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript.
 It has a clean, polished, and responsive user interface.

 ## Acceptance Criteria
 GIVEN I am taking a code quiz